Tammy-Butcher/test2-dme/docs/Getting Started/features-and-benefits.md

 * **Robust Appliance Design** – Requiring only a web browser for management, the DME eliminates the need to separately manage patches and security updates on commercial server operating systems.

 * **Secure** – Designed to meet the security requirements of demanding government information assurance policies, the DME is deployed as a locked down software appliance with no root, sudo, or general OS command line access.

 * **Firewall Friendly** – Supports video on demand content via HTTP download; eliminating barriers imposed by network security policies.

 * **Enhanced User Experience** – Increases user adoption and impact by assuring outstanding picture quality and response from video applications.
 The DME easily accommodates increased user demand without degrading performance or the user experience.

+* **This is the new feature for v3.35 update!**